chhsinnovation/chhsinnovation.github.io/src/site/docs/desktop-install.md

 Within VS Code, go to the *Terminal* menu and select *New Terminal*.
 A command line terminal should appear toward the bottom of the screen.

 Our first order of business is to set up your name and email address in Git.
-Enter the following commands into the terminal, replacing "John Doe" with your own details.
+Enter the following commands into the terminal, one line at a time, replacing "John Doe" with your own details.

 ``` shell
 git config --global user.name "John Doe"